 Cytotoxic activity

 Fig. 4 shows that cell proliferation decreases with increasing of PEA and PEB content.
 The proliferation cells reached 42.7 % and 13.8 % at PEA concentrations of 31.25 and 500 µg/mL, respectively.
 After a treatment with PEB (125 and 250 µg/mL), the cell proliferation percentages were 51.5 % and 38.36 %, respectively.
-Both PEA and PEB inhibited HeLa cell proliferation at final concentration of 1 mg/mL.
+Both PEA and PEB inhibited HeLa cell proliferation at a final concentration of 1 mg/mL.
 Remarkably, HeLa cell proliferations were more abundant with N. oculata aqueous extract (PEB) than with I. galbana extract (PEA) at different concentrations of extracts.
-The cell proliferation percentages of PEA and PEB at the minimal studied concentration (62 µg/mL) are respectively of 44 and 59 %.
-Sadovskaya et al. showed that the polysaccharide extracts from I. galbana inhibit U937 human leukemic monocyte lymphoma cell proliferation (30 % at 100 µg/mL) and consequently have potential antitumor activity.34 Atasever-Arslan et al. reported that essential oils from N. oculata extract (at 500 µg/mL) cause K562 cell lines cytotoxicity (human chronic myeloid leukemia cell line) of 45.64 %.49 Polysaccharides, especially sulfate polysaccharides, could affect the proliferation, differentiation, apoptosis and metastasis of tumor cells.50 They bind the proteins like growth factors and inhibit the growth of tumors.50, 51 Inhibition of the cell proliferation may be mediated by the chemical properties of sulfated polysaccharides and the species of tumor cells.50 Another mechanism of antiproliferative effect is to block the G1 phase.50 Sulfated polysaccharides isolated from the filtrate of marine Pseudomonas spp. culture induce the apoptosis of human leukaemic cells.50 Fucoidan induces apoptosis in human lymphoma HS-Sultan cell lines, which is accompanied by the activation of caspase-3 and down regulation of extracellular signal-regulated kinase pathway.52 The sulfated heteropolysaccharides isolated from red alga Schizymenia dubyi can induce the terminal maturation of non-small bronchopulmonary carcinoma cells and arrest cells in the G1 phase.50
+The cell proliferation percentages of PEA and PEB at the minimal studied concentration (62 µg/mL) were respectively of 44 and 59 %.
+Sadovskaya et al. showed that the polysaccharide extracts from I. galbana inhibited U937 human leukemic monocyte lymphoma cell proliferation (30 % at 100 µg/mL) and consequently have potential antitumor activity.34 Atasever-Arslan et al. reported that essential oils from N. oculata extract (at 500 µg/mL) caused K562 cell lines cytotoxicity (human chronic myeloid leukemia cell line) of 45.64 %.49 Polysaccharides, especially sulfate polysaccharides, could affect the proliferation, differentiation, apoptosis and metastasis of tumor cells.50 They bound the proteins like growth factors and inhibit the growth of tumors.50, 51 Inhibition of the cell proliferation may be mediated by the chemical properties of sulfated polysaccharides and the species of tumor cells.50 Another mechanism of antiproliferative effect is to block the G1 phase.50 Sulfated polysaccharides isolated from the filtrate of marine Pseudomonas spp. culture induced the apoptosis of human leukaemic cells.50 Fucoidan induced apoptosis in human lymphoma HS-Sultan cell lines, which is accompanied by the activation of caspase-3 and down regulation of extracellular signal-regulated kinase pathway.52 The sulfated heteropolysaccharides isolated from red alga Schizymenia dubyi can induce the terminal maturation of non-small bronchopulmonary carcinoma cells and arrest cells in the G1 phase.50

 Fig. 4.
 Percentage of cell proliferation in presence of polysaccharidic extracts of Isochrysis galbana (PEA) and Nannochloropsis oculata (PEB).
 Error bars represent the standard deviation calculated from duplicate experiments.